top of page

 My Personal Take

 Lake Lucerne is perfect for a long weekend or a four-day trip.
 I recommend starting your day with a hike or a trip up one of the mountains, either Rigi or Pilatus, for stunning views over the lake.
 Be sure to check the webcams beforehand to ensure clear skies.
 For hiking, I loved the route from Stansstad to Hotel Villa Honegg, then to the Bürgenstock elevator.
 Another favorite is the Stoos Ridge Hike, which offers incredible panoramas.
 Don’t miss Lucerne’s Old Town, where the Chapel Bridge and Lion Monument are absolute highlights.
 Besides Lucerne, I also stayed in Vitznau.
 It is perfect for unwinding with a spa day or a refreshing swim in the lake.
 Ferries from Vitznau connect you to Lucerne and other towns around the lake.
 While staying in Lucerne is ideal for exploring destinations farther from Lake Lucerne, Vitznau offers a more relaxing experience.
+I also think Lake Lucerne is perfect for sailing.
+I used to come here with a friend, and because the lake has so many bends and arms, there is always a new view waiting behind the next corner.
+That variety makes it more interesting than straighter lakes like Lake Zurich or Lake Geneva, where the horizon feels the same for long stretches.

 3. Lake Brienz – Turquoise Waters and Unspoiled Nature